James Wells (cricketer)

 James Wells (1758–1807) was an English cricketer.
 Wells was the brother of cricketer John Wells.

-Wells made his first-class debut for a team representing Hampshire against an early England team.
-Wells played seven times for Hampshire sides as well as ten times for Surrey teams.
+Wells made his debut for a team representing Hampshire against an early England team.
+Wells played seven times for Hampshire as well as ten times for Surrey.
 His final match for Surrey came in 1800 against England.
-Wells also played a single first-class match for a side representing Kent in 1793, against the Marylebone Cricket Club.
-In addition to playing first-class cricket for the above sides, he also represented Hampshire and Sussex, TA Smith's XI, N to Z and England.
+Wells also played a single important match for a team representing Kent in 1793, against the Marylebone Cricket Club.
+In addition to playing cricket for the above teams, he also represented Hampshire and Sussex, TA Smith's XI, N to Z and England.